fabric8io/fabric8/quickstarts/eip/README.md

 Use the bundle
 --------------

-To use the application be sure to have deployed the quickstart in Fuse as described above.
-Successful deployment will create and start a Camel route in Fuse.
+To use the application be sure to have deployed the quickstart in Fabric8 as described above.
+Successful deployment will create and start a Camel route in Fabric8.

-1. As soon as the Camel route has been started, you will see a directory `work/eip/input` in your JBoss Fuse installation.
+1. As soon as the Camel route has been started, you will see a directory `work/eip/input` in your Fabric8 installation.
 2. Copy the file you find in this example's `src/main/resources/data` directory to the newly created `work/eip/input` directory.
 3. Wait a few moments and you will find multiple files organized by geographical region under `work/eip/output':